 The divorce decree not only officially terminates your marriage but, if you have requested a name change in the divorce, it is the court order that actually legally changes your name.
 Whether you have had your name changed in the divorce or not, at some point in your life you will need to be able to prove that you were actually divorced.
 If you are an active duty military service member, you will need to have a certified copy of the divorce decree to change your marital status with your branch of service.

-So, sooner or later, pretty much everyone will need to have a CERTIFIED copy of the Final Judgment and Decree for your case.
+So, sooner or later, pretty much everyone will need to have a CERTIFIED copy of his/her Final Judgment and Decree.
 Certified copies (or regular copies) of the divorce decree (or any other document from the divorce case) can be obtained ONLY from the Clerk of Superior Court of the county in which your divorce occurred.
 We cannot provide them to you nor can the judge’s office provide it.

 What is the Cost of a Certified Copy?

-If you have a single page divorce decree, the cost of each certified copy is typically $2.50.
+If you have a single page divorce decree, each certified copy typically costs $2.50.
 For each additional page, the cost will increase by 50 cents.
-However, if you go to the time and trouble of obtaining a certified copy, it makes sense to go ahead and get several so that you never have to contact the Clerk again.
+However, if you go to the time and trouble of obtaining a certified copy, it makes sense to go ahead and get several.
+That way, you never have to contact the Clerk again.
 Some clerks add administrative charges to the cost of the actual copies.
 So, it is best to check with the clerk to make sure that you are sending the correct amount to avoid unnecessary delay.